Azure/data-api-builder/docs/configuration-file.md

 `cors.origins`: Array with a list of allowed origins.

-`cors.credentials`: Set [`Access-Control-Allow-Credentials`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials) CORS header
+`cors.credentials`: Set [`Access-Control-Allow-Credentials`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials) CORS header.
+By default, it is `false`.

 `authentication`: Configure the authentication process